Yyote/planner_base/README.md

 ### ModeController

-#### bool knob_state(enumT functional)
+#### bool knob_state(std::string knob)

-Takes your functional enum variable with a functional knob value that you want to check.
+Takes your functional string with a functional knob value that you want to check.
 Returns function state value bool.

 ### void print_functional_states()

 Prints current functional states.

-### void set_mode(enumT mode)
+### void set_mode(std::string mode)

-Takes your mode enum variable with a mode value that you want set.
+Takes your mode string with a mode value that you want set.
 Sets the specified mode and applies the corresponding profile.